 - Tap on ‘Actions’ on the right

 - Update the subscription, pause payment collection, cancel it, or reschedule cancellation (refer to the screengrab)

 - Under ‘Items,’ choose the subscription plan

 - Hit ‘Save’

 - Add additional items if needed

 - Select the email invoice option under ‘Payment’

 - Change the payment options if you like

 - Add a due date

-Navigate over to the ‘Payments’ tab (refer to the screengrab), and you’ll find all your subscriptions, on the left-hand side(scheduled, ongoing, and cancelled).
+Navigate over to the ‘Payments’ tab (refer to the screengrab), and you’ll find all your subscriptions on the left-hand side(scheduled, ongoing, and canceled).

 6. Add Subscription Plan (#2 Method)